ilevcovitz/econ_tutoring_sign_in/INITIAL_SETUP_GUIDE.md

 	https://help.pythonanywhere.com/pages/Virtualenvs/

 This software used Python 3.4.
-In your virtual environment, you should "pip install" the required modules found in requirements.txt.
+In your virtual environment, you should "pip install" the required modules found in the requirements.txt file in this repo.
 You will additionally link your virtual environment to your web app as explained in the above instructions.

 ###mySQL Database